 As one might expect, music is also integrated into the performance, whether it be a brief, touching violin solo by the talented Emmy Pierce (as "Air"), or an amusing “rap” sequence sung by the entire cast.
 Dance and movement is ubiquitous as well, including some modest yet effective tango numbers (courtesy of Tango Maestro Robert Fields).

-The rhetorical effect of these devises is obvious, yet the elegant direction by Mr. Perrone and skilled improvisation by the ensemble manage to insert the music and choreography discreetly into the overall staging.
+The rhetorical effect of these devices obvious, yet the elegant direction by Mr. Perrone and skilled improvisation by the ensemble manage to insert the music and choreography discreetly into the overall staging.

 |L-R:Tenya Spillman, Jody Christian, Simone Bloch, Emmy Pierce, Michael Needham|